 My Detox Path

-I’ve chosen a detox direction that felt the safest to me – Dr. Andrew Cutler’s mercury chelation protocol.
+Initially, I had chosen a detox direction that felt the safest to me – Dr. Andrew Cutler’s mercury chelation protocol (ACC).
 It entails the use of synthetic chelators like DMSA, DMPS and also Alpha Lipic Acid, supported by various supplements and regiment.
-I’ve been chelating mercury for almost two and half years and I feel like I’m only half way into it.
+Later I switched to OSR/NBMI which I find to be much more gentle.
+I’ve been chelating mercury for almost four years and I feel like I’m only half way into it.
 The improvements are well worth it.
 Sleep has been recovering nicely, getting more and more energy, head is more clear, mood is better and there’s an increasing sense of overall wellness.

 What Made a Difference Over the Years